Employer of Record Guide in

 Working Hours

-The standard working week in France is 35 hours, established by law.
-This applies to most employees, with some exceptions for senior executives and specific industries.
+The legal work week in France is 35 hours, as established by the Code du travail.
+This applies to most employees, though certain executive-level roles (cadres dirigeants) may be exempt.

 Overtime Pay